SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/secret-handling/README.md

-# Consuming configuration from k8s secret or configMap
+# Consuming configuration from Kubernetes Secret or Config Map

 ## Overview

-This sample demonstrates how to inject environment variables from k8s secret or config map into a kyma Function.
+This sample demonstrates how to inject environment variables from Kubernetes Secret or Config Map into Kyma Function.
-It is based on the [s3uploader](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/s3uploader) SAP Faas Runtime example and can serve the purpose to show how a similar use case could be migrated from deprecated SAP Faas Runtime into the Kyma runtime.
+It is based on the [s3uploader](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/s3uploader) SAP Faas Runtime example and can serve the purpose of showing how a similar use case can be migrated from deprecated SAP Faas Runtime into the Kyma runtime.

 ## Additional Prerequisites

-Besides the prerequisistes described in the parent folder, for this sample it is required to have access to an S3 compliant storage service.
-Fill in the ems instance data into the `s3-config.env` and `s3-secret` files.
+Besides the prerequisites described in the parent folder, you must have access to a S3 compliant storage service.
+Put the EMS instance data into the `s3-config.env` and `s3-secret` files.

 ## Steps

-### Deploy Secret and ConfigMap
+### Deploy Secret and Config Map

-First you need to create the actual secret and config map that will be referenced by the Function to access S3 bucket for storing data.
+First, you need to create the actual Secret and Config Map, that is referenced by the Function, to access S3 bucket for storing data.

 > **NOTE**:  The `.env` files in this folder are just templates.
 Please paste the actual data into the files before running the following commands

-Use the following kubectl CLI command to create secret from file:
+Use the following kubectl CLI command to create Secret from the file:
 ```shell
 kubectl create secret generic s3-secret --from-env-file=./s3-secret.env
 ```

-Use the following kubectl CLI command to create configMap from file:
+Use the following kubectl CLI command to create Config Map from the file:
 ```shell
 kubectl create configmap s3-config --from-env-file=./s3-config.env
 ```
 ### Inspect the Function files

-Go to the `secret-handling/s3uploader` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file which manifests the features of the Function (`config.yaml`) - in this case the the http exposure via API Rule and the ENV definitions referencing secret and configmap.
+Go to the `secret-handling/s3uploader` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file, which manifests the features of the Function (`config.yaml`) - in this case, the HTTP exposure using API Rule and the ENV definitions referencing Secret and Config Map.

-### Deploy the Function using kyma CLI
+### Deploy the Function using Kyma CLI

-Run the following command to deploy the Function
+Run the following command to deploy the Function:

 ```shell
 kyma apply function
 ```

-Verify if the Function was successfully built.
+To verify if the Function was built run:

 ```shell
 kubectl get functions